Types of commercial passenger vehicles

 A private hire car can only be hired if it has been pre-booked or hired from an approved private hire car rank.

 The approved ranks are:

-- Alice Springs, Darwin, Katherine and Tennant Creek shows at the showgrounds
+- The Alice Springs, Darwin, Katherine and Tennant Creek Shows at the show grounds.

-- any major event at Anzac Oval or Blatherskite Park
+- Any major event held at Anzac Oval or Blatherskite Park.

-- Port of Darwin, Darwin Cruise Ship terminal.
+- The Port of Darwin, Darwin Cruise Ship Terminal.

 Private hire car drivers must only use an approved communications device.
 Drivers must return to an approved base when finishing each job.